Exabyte-io/documentation/docs/tutorials/dft/electronic/hse.md

 3. Extraction of the [k-points](../../../models/auxiliary-concepts/reciprocal-space/sampling.md) in the Symmetry-irreducible wedge of the Brillouin Zone (IBZ) in [reciprocal space](../../../models/auxiliary-concepts/reciprocal-space.md).

-4. The final HSE Band Structure computation, using the wave functions and charge density calculated in the previous steps.
+4. Final HSE band structure computation, using the wave functions and charge density calculated in the previous steps.

 ## Choose HSE Workflow for Band Gap Calculation